2a Maratonina Della Speranza - San Fior Treviso

 "No, you won.
 Congratulations!"

 I think it is because all my competition slept in that morning, not the least of which the three other women in our running group who are super fast.
-But as Luciano said,
+But as Luciano said, I got out of bed and that made all the difference."

 (foto cortesia di Erik)